|

 Given this chronology, it's simply inconceivable that KISS got their makeup ideas from The Undeads.
 Sorry.

-It also seems fairly unlikely that Phantom's makeup crew was inspired by KISS (or anything other than Caligari), given KISS's relatively low level of exposure by the winter of 1973, when Phantom was in production; by the time KISS got their first nationwide exposure, Phantom was in postproduction.
+It also seems fairly unlikely that Phantom's makeup design was inspired by KISS, given KISS's relative lack of notoriety in the winter of 1973, when Phantom was in production; by the time KISS got their first nationwide exposure, Phantom was in postproduction.

-What seems far more likely is that the principal inspiration for the Undeads' makeup, apart from Cesare, was Alice Cooper, a pioneer in bringing grisly horror motifs to rock music, who, by 1973, had been wearing ghoulish makeup and performing gory stunts onstage for years.
+What seems far more likely is that the principal inspiration for the Undeads' makeup and morbid behavior, apart from Cesare, was Vincent Furnier, the frontman of the Alice Cooper band, a pioneer in bringing grisly horror motifs to rock music, who, by 1973, had been wearing ghoulish makeup and performing gory stunts onstage for years.
 His footsteps have been followed more recently by Marilyn Manson and zillions of goth bands.
-Cooper's use of stage makeup is very possibly the link that inspired transferring the Caligari look to the rock'n'roll milieu.
+Furnier's use of stage makeup is very possibly the link that inspired transferring the Caligari look to the rock'n'roll milieu.

 |